 One of the most important considerations when selecting a shaft or housing is the material.
 In general, the material should be based on its mechanical properties.
 Strength, hardness, and toughness, as well as its resistance to wear and corrosion.

 Another consideration when selecting a shaft or housing is the diameter, which will be based on the forces and torques that the component will experience during operation.
 In general, the larger the diameter, the more resistant the shaft or housing will be to bending and other types of deformation.
-The required diameter can be calculated using formulas such as the Euler-Bernoulli beam or the torsion equation, which consider factors such as the material properties, the length of the shaft or housing, and the loads applied.
+The required diameter can be calculated using formulas such as the Euler-Bernoulli beam or the torsion equation, which considers factors such as the material properties, the length of the shaft or housing, and the loads applied.

 Tolerance is another factor to consider when selecting or designing a shaft or housing.
 Tolerance refers to the allowable variation in the diameter, roundness, or other dimensions of the component.
 The tolerance required will depend on the application, with tighter tolerances typically being required for high-precision applications, such as in aerospace or medical equipment.
 The required tolerance can be determined by considering the required accuracy of the application and the manufacturing capabilities available.